-The first VR system is widely considered to be Ivan Sutherland’s Sword of Damacles, created in 1968.
-The earliest functional AR systems that provided immersive mixed reality experiences for users were invented in the early 1990s.
+The first virtual reality system is widely considered to be Ivan Sutherland’s Sword of Damacles, created in 1968.
+The earliest functional augmented reality systems that provided immersive mixed reality experiences for users were invented in the early 1990s.

 The fact that the majority of technology-driven industries still consider both VR and AR to be groundbreaking tech, destined to propel us into the future, despite being decades old, raises questions about whether the hype will ever match the reality.
-There is no doubt that both AR and VR have tremendous potential, but let’s not forget about the 2014 Google Glass debacle.
+There is no doubt that both AR and VR have tremendous potential in aviation and other industries alike, but let’s not forget about the 2014 Google Glass debacle.

-AR and VR have been a dominating topic of interest in aviation for years, and regardless of whether 2019 will be the year that fiction becomes fact, it cannot be ignored that the VR/AR industry, in general, is poised to eclipse 160 billion U.S. dollars by 2023.
+What we can say for certain is that both virtual reality and augmented reality have been dominating topics of interest in aviation for years, and regardless of whether 2020 will be the year that fiction becomes fact, it cannot be ignored that the VR/AR industry, in general, is poised to eclipse 160 billion U.S. dollars by 2023.

 Arguably, one of the reasons that many wearable devices fail, is that they are marketed to the consumer demographic as lifestyle devices–where they should be seen as professional tools to enhance operations.
 In an article in 2015, Forbes looked into where Google Glass fell short, and it came down to failing to help consumers understand why they needed such a device.

-When AR and VR tech is used as a tool, such as in product development or MRO, the benefits of these technologies truly shine.
+When augmented reality or virtual reality tech is used as a tool, such as in product development or MRO, the benefits of these technologies truly shine.
 The “functionality” of the technology is allowed to showcase how it can enhance operations, and the “lifestyle” aspect becomes irrelevant.

-Although the jury is still out on whether many airlines will begin to implement wearable AR technology in their MRO, where the technology could genuinely gain traction is in aviation MRO training.
+Although the jury is still out on whether many airlines will begin to implement wearable augmented reality technology in specific MRO tasks, the technology is already proving itself in aviation MRO training.

 Recently, the Royal Netherlands Aerospace Centre (NLR) and KLM Airlines have begun an MRO training course that utilises multiple Microsoft HoloLens AR goggles to facilitate collaboration and instruction, while trainees walk around a scaled 3D model of an aircraft and its parts and systems.

-The military industry has also seen the light in using AR for MRO engineering training, to ensure that there are enough skilled engineers to monitor and repair an entire network of sophisticated military equipment.
+The military industry has also seen the light in using augmented reality for MRO engineering training, to ensure that there are enough skilled engineers to monitor and repair an entire network of sophisticated military equipment.

 This is not to say that wearable AR tech will not - or should not - be the inevitable future of MRO.
 The question is whether the industry is there yet.

-In a recent article on MRO Network, Kai-Christoph Pfingsten, Head of Innovation at Lufthansa Technik, talks about his theory that the future of AR is going to be in mobile application.
+In a recent article on MRO Network, Kai-Christoph Pfingsten, Head of Innovation at Lufthansa Technik, talks about his theory that the future of augmented reality in aviation is going to be in mobile application.
 He states that AR has enormous potential in the training of new workforce, but he sees more potential in its use in mobile applications.

-Due to the fact that we've seen 3 major consumer interest waves in VR technology since the 1980s - and that we've seen headlines, such as Tech Trends for (insert year), year after year - it's safe to say that AR technology will continue to poke its way into MRO and other workforce industries.
+Due to the fact that we've seen 3 major consumer interest waves in VR technology since the 1980s - and that we've seen headlines, such as Tech Trends for (insert year), year after year - it's safe to say that augmented reality technology will continue to poke its way into aviation, MRO and other workforce industries.

 Since the 1980s, AR technology has progressed ten-fold and will assuredly continue to do so.
-The question is whether the current hype surrounding AR technology as a functional aspect of MRO matches reality or whether that future is still a few years off.
+The question is whether the current hype surrounding augmented reality as a functional aspect of MRO matches reality or whether that future is still a few years off.

 Join our newsletter